Multilayer Artificial Benchmark for Community Detection (mABCD): The Model

 Actors will be associated with \emph{labels} from the set $[n]$.
 These labels will affect the degrees of actors.
 Each actor $a \in [n]$ will be associated with $\ell$ nodes, $v_i = (a,i)$ with $i \in [\ell]$, one for each of the $\ell$ layers.
 Moreover, each actor will be associated with a vector in $\R^d$ representing their features.
 We will refer to these vectors as vectors in the \emph{reference layer}.
 This reference layer will affect the process of generating partitions into communities in various layers.

-The second family of parameters (Table~\ref{tab:mabcd_layer_parameters}) is responsible for various properties that are specific for each of the $\ell$ layers; subscripts $i \in [\ell]$ indicate that the corresponding parameters shape the $i^{th}$ layer.
+The second family of parameters (Table~\ref{tab:mabcd_layer_parameters}) is responsible for various properties that are specific to each of the $\ell$ layers; subscripts $i \in [\ell]$ indicate that the corresponding parameters shape the $i^{th}$ layer.
 In particular, the set of parameters $\xi_i$, $i \in [\ell]$, will control the level of noise, that is, the fraction of edges in layer $i$ that are between nodes from two different communities.

-The suggested range of values for parameters $\gamma$ and $\beta$ (namely, the intervals $(2,3)$ and $(1,2)$, respectively) are chosen according to experimental values commonly observed in complex networks~\cite{barabasi2016network,orman2009comparison}.
+The suggested range of values for parameters $\gamma$ and $\beta$ (namely, the intervals $(2,3)$ and $(1,2)$, respectively) are chosen according to experimental values commonly observed in complex networks~\parencite{barabasi2016network,orman2009comparison}.

-\subsection{The \mABCD\ Construction}
+\subsection{The \mABCD\ construction}

 We will use $\abcdDist$ for the distribution of graphs (layers) generated by the following 6-phase construction process.
 The model generates $\ell$ graphs; graph $G^i_n = ([n] \times \{i\}, E^i)$, $i \in [\ell]$, is the graph representing the $i$th layer.
 Once they are generated, we simply take $V = \bigcup_{i \in [\ell]} ([n] \times \{i\})$ and $E = \bigcup_{i \in [\ell]} E^i$.